Healthcare Services and Programs

 SARNCO provides extensive 45-hour training sessions for those interested in volunteering.
 These sessions are held three times per year.
 The process of becoming a volunteer is a selective one that includes an application, criminal background check and an interview.
 Volunteers must be at least 18 years of age.

-If you would like to learn more about volunteering, please complete the application below* and send it to SARNCO via e-mail at firstname.lastname@example.org, of fax to (614) 566-6846.
+If you would like to learn more about volunteering, please complete the application below* electronically and send it to SARNCO via e-mail at [email protected], or print and complete the form and fax to (614) 566.6846.

 *Access a SARNCO volunteer application in PDF format.
 (You need Acrobat Reader to view it.)